 Description/Update: Modify the PBV program requirement to determine the initial contract rent for each PBV project.
-PBV program rules require initial contract rents to be determined using a comparability analysis or market study certified by a HUD approved independent agency for OHA-owned units.
+PBV program rules require initial contract rents to be determined using a

+Oakland Housing Authority FY 2024 MTW Annual Plan Page 89 of 253 comparability analysis or market study certified by a HUD approved independent agency for OHAowned units.
 In addition, the definition of PBV "project" is expanded to include non-contiguous scattered sites.
 Initial PBV contract rents are determined based on bedroom sizes and are applicable to units of the same bedroom size within the project.